Hansade2005/pixel-pilot/templates/social-media-announcements.md

 ```
 Thread 🧵:

-1/7 🚀 Excited to announce Pixel Pilot - an AI-powered app development platform that's been in development for the past 6 months!
+1/7 🚀 Excited to announce PiPilot - an AI-powered app development platform that's been in development for the past 6 months!

 2/7 The problem: Building web applications traditionally requires extensive coding knowledge, time, and resources.
 Most great ideas never get built because of these barriers.

 3/7 Our solution: Conversational AI that transforms natural language descriptions into production-ready applications.
-Just describe what you want, and Pixel Pilot builds it!
+Just describe what you want, and PiPilot builds it!

 4/7 **Key innovations:**
 • Multi-modal AI understanding (text + visual input)